Motorcycle practical test

 The UK practical motorcycle tests consist of a practical test of two modules.
 To first ride on the road, a candidate must complete Compulsory Basic Training, however, there is no test.

 To pass the practical motorcycle test candidates need to pass its two separate modules within two years of passing their motorcycle theory test.
-Candidates will be supplied with a LAM-approved motorbike if they don't supply their own.
+Riders must use a motorcycle from an approved category with an approved power-to-weight ratio.

 Module 1: off-road manoeuvres

 Module 1 takes approximately 20 minutes and is conducted in a safe off-road area.
 It consists of: